-On January 21, 2020, we effected a 1-for-2000 reverse split of our common stock and on September 25, 2020, we effected a 1-for-20 reverse split of our common stock.
-Unless otherwise noted, the accompanying consolidated financial statements, and all share and per share information contained herein, have been retroactively restated to reflect the reverse stock splits.
+Unless otherwise noted, the accompanying consolidated financial statements, and all share and per share information contained herein, have been retroactively restated to reflect the reverse stock splits described in Note 8.

 The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern, which contemplates realization of assets and the satisfaction of liabilities in the normal course of business for the twelve-month period following the issue date of these consolidated financial statements.
-We are devoting substantially all of our present efforts to research and development of our vaccine and immunotherapy candidates.
-We expect to incur future net losses and require substantial funds as we continue our research and development activities.
-Our transition to profitability will be dependent upon, among other things, the successful development and commercialization of our product candidates.
-We may never achieve profitability or positive cash flows, and unless and until we do, we will continue to need to raise additional funding.